-Adopting a Multichannel School Admission System

-Enrollment Control Quotas
+Adopting a Multichannel School Admission System Enrollment Control Quotas

-In order to achieve both the development of the entire nation, local economic development of own features, and for TVE institutions' development, an enrollment control quota is given to each school, but with increased flexibility of allocating the enrollment quota to school's colleges, institutions, departments, and curriculum programs - according to its circumstances.

-Examination and Recruitment Separation Program

-The academic structure and the disciplines taught in TVE institutions are extremely diversified.
+Taking into consideration the development of the entire nation, local economic development of own features, as well as the TVE institutions' development, an enrollment control quota is devised and given to each school, but allowing some flexibility in allocating this enrollment quota to school's colleges, institutions, departments, and curriculum programs - according to its own circumstances.
+Examination and Recruitment Separation Program The academic structure and the disciplines taught in TVE institutions are extremely diversified.
 The recruitment process is separate from that of entrance examination in order to integrate recruitment channels.
 This approach also simplifies the recruitment process and increase the quality of testing process, since now the two processes are handled by specialized units.
 The generation of entrance examinations is handled by the Testing Center for Technological and Vocational Education, and all students are required to take test only once.
 The results are used by all multi-channel admission concerns, thus alleviate students from the burden of taking different examinations for different subjects/schools.
 The major process in multi-channel admission system for TVE institutions is outlined in Figure 8.
+Figure 8: Multi-Channel Admission System for TVE Students